 “What 3 good things would your last boss say about you?”

-Say something showing that you:
+Say something to show that you're:

-- could do the job well
+capable of doing the job well

-- are committed to the work
+committed to the work

-- are a good person to have in a team
+a good person to have in a team

 For example: "My boss has told me that I am the best designer he has ever had.
 He knows he can always rely on me, and he likes my sense of humour."